 ...you can't trust (kids) to think through the consequences of listening to music in dangerous situations.

 Additionally, you can’t trust them to think through the consequences of listening to music in dangerous situations.
-For example, listening to noise cancelling headphones near the street can mean they probably won’t hear that car coming.
+For example, listening to noise canceling headphones near the street can mean they probably won’t hear that car coming.
 Set limits on where and when they can listen outside the house, and definitely make sure they understand safe listening habits.

 Kids aren’t gentle